Lyddybiddy11/lydiavoss.com/_posts/2022-12-15-get-started.md

 - Fork [the repository](https://github.com/danaamundsen/simple) on GitHub
 - Change your repository settings to GitHub Pages
-- Upload your own logo and favicon to the `assets/img/` folder
+- Upload your own logo and favicon to the `assets/img/` folder (optional)
 - Edit the `_config.yml` file with your own fonts, colors, and socials
 - Delete the existing posts and start posting